Skip to content

 What is stroke order?

-Luckily for learners of Chinese, the rules aren’t too complicated, and have a kind of logic of their own when you start applying them consistently.
+Luckily for Chinese learners, the rules aren’t too complicated, and they have a logic of their own when you apply them consistently.
 They also conserve energy, so your hand won’t be tired from writing.

 chinese stroke